kalisio/kaabah/docs/how-does-it-work/README.md

 <b>traefik</b> allows to route the traffic from internet to the Docker Swarm infrastructure with SSL termination.
 It uses [Let's Encrypt](https://letsencrypt.org/) to generate and renew SSL certificates for each services.

 ::: warning
-Du to rate limits fixed by Let's Encrypt, it is highly recommend to set the `ca_server` to `https://acme-staging-v02.api.letsencrypt.org/directory` when testing your infrastructure.
+Du to rate limits fixed by Let's Encrypt, it is highly recommend to set the `ca_server` variable to `https://acme-staging-v02.api.letsencrypt.org/directory` when testing your infrastructure.
 :::

 By default, <b>Kaabah</b> specializes the <b>traefik</b> configuration with: